 Laura is a matron at Kings College Hospital specialising in child health.
 She has a background in supporting families of children with complex needs in the community, with a focus on social care and enabling all children and young people to access education.
 She was involved in the launch of the personal budgets within Southwark helping families and professionals work together more closely to meet children's needs.
 Laura grew up on a farm in Devon and has lived in Southwark since moving to London to train as a children's nurse.
 She has a child in the school and is looking forward to contributing to the school community in her role as a governor.

 Gwen is the Vice Chair of the local governing body and has worked for over 25 years within education, children and families services.
 Bringing together skills in research, IT, survey design, data gathering and analysis as well as training and coaching she has supported Schools and Local Authorities in using key data and intelligence for planning and self-evaluation, focusing on providing good quality services and outcomes.
 She has managed and led analytical services in 3 London Local Authorities and was President of the London Education Research Network.
 Gwen has lived in the local community for almost 20 years and has a child at the school.

 Celia has been elected to serve a second term as a parent governor and has a son at The Charter School East Dulwich.
 She works in retail but has 16 years’ experience teaching English and ICT in secondary schools, the last five of which were at SEN specialist schools.
 She is proud to be part of our founding cohort of parents and hopes to support staff, parents and students to success in the future.
 Celia is also the Safeguarding Link Governor.

-Catherine is a local councillor and has previously served as the Mayor of Southwark and a co-opted governor.
+Catherine is a local councillor and has previously served as the Mayor of Southwark.
 Prior to becoming Mayor, she had been a member of Southwark’s Education and Children’s Services Overview and Scrutiny Sub-Committee.
 Catherine has also developed proposals for improving life for children and families.
 Catherine was actively involved in the campaign to establish the school and is the parent of a child in the school.